Margarita Mamun: Post-Olympics career

 Mamun was the protagonist of Polish director, Marta Prus' 2017 documentary film Over the Limit, which detailed her preparation for the 2016 Olympics in Rio, as well as Mamun's relationship with her father, who was diagnosed with terminal cancer.
 The film was screened internationally and later made available for streaming platforms after its release.

 In 2024, she was the subject of a 90-minute YouTube video by Russian vlogger, Vitya Kravchenko.
 In the film, Mamun discussed the verbal abuse that she faced from coaches during her gymnastics career.
 She also revealed that a deceased and unnamed male coach sexually harassed her from aged 9 to 13; the abuse stopped when she found a new coach.
 She revealed that she cannot be alone with male doctors due to psychological trauma.
-Mamun, who did not tell her parents about the sexual harassment due to her a strict South Asian upbringing, stated that she believes children should be taught sex education in Russian schools, in order to recognise signs of sexual abuse.
+Mamun, who did not tell her parents about the sexual harassment due to her strict South Asian upbringing, stated that she believes children should be taught sex education in Russian schools, in order to recognise signs of sexual abuse.